johnandrea/generate-gedcom/README.md

 ## Notes

 This is only for biological relationship testing.
-There dates (if enabled) for birth, death and marriate but no other events created.
+Dates (if enabled) for birth, death and marriate but no other events created.

 There are some random decisions (adjustable by variables inside the program):
 - how many children in a family